U.S. Route 220 in North Carolina: Guilford County

 Following Wendover Avenue to the west, US 220 encounters multiple commercial business which line the roadway in the vicinity of the O'Henry Boulevard interchange and there are multiple at grade intersections.
 It interchanges with Summit Avenue and Yanceyville Street before passing south of the Moses H. Cone Memorial Hospital and across Elm Street utilizing an overpass.
 Continuing west along Wendover Avenue, the highway travels through a commercial area before crossing North Buffalo Creek and entering a residential area.
-US 220 continues west of the creek for 0.6 mi until diverging northeast onto Battleground Avenue at an interchange.
+US 220 continues west of the creek for 0.6 mi until ending its US 70 concurrency and diverging northeast onto Battleground Avenue at an interchange.
 Utilizing Battleground Avenue, US 220 travels northeast through a commercial region of northeastern Greensboro.
 It parallels a former railroad line of the Atlantic and Yadkin Railway to the east for approximately 0.3 mi between Pembroke Road and Lawndale Drive.
 At the Lawndale Drive intersection, Battleground Avenue moves in an s-shaped pattern to cross the railroad line and parallels the railroad line to the west.

 From there, US 220 continues northwest along Battleground Avenue with major intersections at Cone Boulevard, Martinsville Road, and Pisgah Church Road.
 Retail business are dominant along Battleground Avenue south of Pisgah Church Road.
 As US 220 moves north of the Pisgah Church Road intersection, the region becomes more residential with retail businesses and shopping centers located near major intersections.
 US 220 meets I-840 at a single-point urban interchange (I-840 exit 6).
 Continuing north along Battleground Avenue, US 220 continues through a residential area on the south side of Lake Brandt.
 US 220 crosses Lake Brandt along a partial causeway and bridge.
 North of the lake, US 220 continues through a residential area until reaching NC 150 south of Summerfield.
 US 220 and NC 150 run concurrently to the northwest, largely bypassing Summerfield to the east.
 North of Summerfield, US 220 and NC 150 intersect Scalesville Road.
 At the intersection, NC 150 turns to the west, ending the concurrency.
 US 220 continues northwest for 1.3 mi before meeting I-73 at an incomplete interchange, with a northbound freeway entrance and a southbound exit.
 At the interchange, US 220 merges onto I-73, marking the southern end of the second concurrency with I-73.
 I-73 and US 220 interchange with US 158 at exit 120, a diamond interchange east of Stokesdale.
 From there, the highways travel north for approximately 1/2 mi until leaving Guilford County and entering Rockingham County.